Sidkhanna96/MyWebsite/README.md

 # MyWebsite
 My General Website

-This is a Website I created for professional use.
+This is a Website I created for personal use.